hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 ### Dependencies

-Dependency declaration is probably the easiest thing to do in make.
+Dependency declaration is the easiest and most useful thing with *Make*.
 Simply write the path to the dependent, followed by a colon, followed by a space-separated list of dependencies.
 For instance, the dependencies between our packages are defined like so:

 ```Makefile